 It’s not clingy, naive, or dumb to still love your ex.
-We have to slowly redefine our views on this question – it’s normal to love someone who was so deeply woven into your life, and for that real love to remain, even if you’re upset about things that happened in the relationship.
+It’s normal to love someone who was so deeply woven into your life, and for that real love to remain, even if you’re upset about things that happened in the relationship.

 Old feelings dissolve slowly